asm3-nist/DART-MS-DST/README.md

 > source('RunShinyApp.R')

-All necessary external R packages should be installed on the first run of the application.
+All necessary external R packages will be automatically installed on the first run of the application.